alihakemy/kotlin-web-site/docs/topics/tour/kotlin-tour-welcome.md

 This tour covers the fundamentals of the Kotlin programming language and can be completed entirely within your browser.
 There is no installation required.

-Each chapter in our tutorial contains a practice section, containing exercises that test your understanding of what you have just learned.
-We recommend that you complete these exercises in [Kotlin Playground](https://play.kotlinlang.org).
+Each chapter in our tutorial has a practice section that contains exercises to test your understanding of what you have just learned.
+Each exercise has starting code that you can edit to provide your solution.
+In addition, each exercise has example solutions for your reference.
-Example solutions are provided for each exercise.

 Ready to go?
 Then pick the starting point that suits you.